daddyholnes/pl-ai-pod/README.md

 ---

 This project is for personal use and experimentation with AI technologies, specifically designed to support neurological needs through AI interactions.

+# Current status and outstanding developments
+Here's what you need to know about the current state of the project:

+What's Working Now
+✓ Fixed placeholder pages for Settings and Code to prevent 404 errors ✓ Database connection is working in the Replit environment ✓ All navigation links function properly
+✓ Authentication is working with the database

+What's Left for Development
+Code Generation/Execution: The code editor page is just a placeholder.
+This will need implementation to:

+Allow writing code
+Executing code samples
+Getting AI suggestions for code
+Settings Page: Currently just a placeholder.
+Need to add:

+User account settings
+API configuration
+UI theme customization
+Enhanced Chat Features:

+Support for multiple chat threads
+Model parameter customization
+Better chat history management
+File Browser Improvements:

+There's a React warning about invalid props in the file browser component Need to improve file upload/download functionality